Decima2/Decima2Toolkit/README.md

 This tool allows users to explore which terms were most influential in driving similarity score between the two texts in embedded space as determined by the user specified model.

-#### Instructions
-For detailed usage instructions and to explore how the module works check out our [Developer Docs](https://docs.decima2.co.uk/docs/)
 #### Tutorial
 To explore tutorials on individual nlp explanation and use-cases check out our [Jupyter Notebooks](https://github.com/Decima2/Decima2Toolkit/tree/main/examples/outcome_insights/individual_nlp_explanation)